Launch your business in 10 days!

 What should I include in carpet cleaning services?

-Carpet cleaning services focused only on rugs, carpets, and other floorings.
-You’ll need to assess your time differently from other services and have the special cleaning equipment to do the job best.
+Carpet cleaning focuses only on rugs, carpets, and other flooring.
+You’ll need to assess your time differently from other services and have the special cleaning equipment to do the job right.

-Chris shared his cleaning pricing guide for carpet cleaning, and it includes five main cleaning points with time and price for:
+Chris shared his cleaning pricing guide for carpet cleaning.
+It includes five main cleaning points with time estimates and prices for:

-It’s typical for a carpet cleaning business to have a minimum amount, such as $99 for two bedrooms.
+It’s typical for this type of cleaning business to have a minimum amount such as $99 for two bedrooms.

 What should I include in disinfecting services?

-Disinfecting services are focused on cleaning surfaces with medical-grade cleaning products.
-The focus here is on keeping the space particularly clean in a way that helps to minimize germs.
-I would imagine this is popular for businesses or households that have had a Covid outbreak.
+Disinfecting services focus on cleaning surfaces with medical-grade cleaning products.
+The goal is to clean the space in a way that minimizes germs.
+I would imagine this is popular for businesses and households that have had an outbreak of COVID-19 or other illnesses.

-Eliminating germs & pathogens requires more than just a wipe of a towel with bleach.
+Eliminating germs and pathogens requires more than just a wipe of a towel with bleach.
 We use an electrostatic sprayer to apply the disinfectant.
-The sprayer “loads” the mist with a positive charge making the disinfectant stick to all surfaces killing 99% of the pathogens Our hospital-grade disinfectant is an EPA-certified product safe to use around children & pets, safe on ALL surfaces.”
+The sprayer ‘loads’ the mist with a positive charge, making the disinfectant stick to all surfaces, killing 99% of the pathogens. … Our hospital-grade disinfectant is an EPA-certified product safe to use around children and pets [and] on all surfaces.

 What should I include in deep cleaning services?

-Deep cleaning services should include everything you do in standard house cleaning, plus baseboards and behind furniture.
-Chris also includes dishes in his standard deep clean service and offers a variety of additional offerings.
+Deep cleaning should cover everything you do in standard house cleaning as well as baseboards and other hard-to-reach areas.
+Chris also includes dishes in his standard deep clean service and offers a variety of additional options.

 How much does a deep clean cost?

-Deep cleaning services are normally charged at a premium to a standard cleaning price.
-In Chris’s case, the deep house cleaning cost ranges from $199 to $319 above the standard cleaning price.
+Deep cleaning normally comes at a premium compared to a standard cleaning price.
+In Chris’s case, a deep house cleaning ranges from $199 to $319 above the standard cleaning price.

 What should I include in a move-out cleaning service?

-Move-out cleaning is a service offered to renters to help them save time and money by helping them get their deposits back.
+Move-out cleaning saves renters time and money by helping them get their deposits back.
 These services include:

 • Cleaning floors and carpets